BSData/phalanx/README.md

 - add default subselections:
   - for entries with constraints min > 0 (constraints need symbols?)
   - entry groups
+  - should that be in a separate "RosterEditor" module?
 - category links of two types (force entry child and selection entry child)?
+- implement Logic symbols
+- implement Roster symbols

 ## Symbols